ruixiao24/ruixiao24.github.io/_pages/about.md

 I'm a second year graduate student in Computer Science at Zhejiang University under the supervision of Prof. Jinsong Han.
 My research interests revolve around wireless sensing and cyber-physical security.

-I received my B.S. in Physics from Zhejiang University as well.
 Previously, I was an undergraduate research assistant in SENSG Lab, lead by [Dr. Jun Han](http://www.junhan.org/), at National University of Singapore.
+I received my B.S. in Physics at Zhejiang University as well.

 # Publication